Now Reading

 From An Autumn Afternoon (1962) to Floating Weeds (1959), these are the best Yasujirō Ozu films.

-Yasujirō Ozu developed an interest in cinema during high school years.
+Ozu developed an interest in cinema during high school years.
 Then, in 1923, at 20, he found work at Japan’s prestigious Shochiku Film Company as an assistant cameraman.
 His work was largely restricted to carrying heavy camera equipment.
-But gradually, he was promoted to third assistant director.
+Gradually, though, he was promoted to third assistant director.
 Fast-forward to 1927.
 Ozu got the chance to direct his first movie, Sword of Penitence.
 He co-wrote the script with his frequent collaborator Kogo Nada.
 It was a Jidaigeki film (period drama).
 But, before finishing the movie, Ozu got drafted.

 His first commercial success came with I Was Born, But… (1932).
 Later, with films like An Inn in Tokyo (1935) and his first talkie, My Only Son (1936), the director developed the austere yet playful visual style for which he is revered.
 Critics and scholars consider his post-war cinema, including Late Spring (1949) and Tokyo Story (1953), as his most mature phase of filmmaking.
 His remarkable consistency was also made possible due to the loyal and trusted team of technicians and actors — from screenwriter Kogo Nada and cinematographer Yuharu Atsuta to actors Chishu Ryu, Haruko Sugimura, and Setsuko Hara.